wp-plugins/all-in-one-seo-pack/readme.txt

 * Your titles are rewritten.
 Actual post title comes first, then your blog name (separated with "|").
 Not the other way round.
 You don't have to touch your template!
 Never ever have "Archive" appear before your precious post title!

+* You can also define your own post titles which can differ from the titles shown in your content.

 * "Filler Pages" like archives and categories are excluded from indexing to avoid duplicate content.

 *[Please leave feedback here!](http://wp.uberdose.com/2007/03/24/all-in-one-seo-pack/)*